miguoliang/react-dashboard-skeleton-project/KNOWLEDGE.md

 In the above example, you should not use `fileList` as a default value of `files` state.
 You should use `fileList` only when the `fileList` is changed.
 The most important thing is that you should not set a default value for `fileList` in declaration.
 Otherwise, a maximum update depth error will occur.

+## What's the difference between `access_token` and `id_token` in Amazon Cognito?

+Important: If there are no additional scopes configured on the API Gateway method, make sure that you're using a valid ID token.
+If additional scopes are configured on the API Gateway method, confirm that you're using a valid access token.
+For more information, see Integrate a REST API with an Amazon Cognito user pool and using Amazon Cognito custom scopes in API Gateway.